dsolodow/dsolodow.github.io/_posts/2013-05-15-write-blog-hello-world.md

 That's basically what this post is; a simple "Hi, I exist!" before something with content.

-Future posts will have content, but whether or not they are of interest or use will depend on you the reader. :)
+Future posts will have content, but whether or not they are of interest or use will depend on you the reader. :smile:

 If you're interested in seeing the various prototypical "Hello World" programs, Wikipedia has a nice list of them: [Hello World examples](http://en.wikipedia.org/wiki/List_of_Hello_world_program_examples)